JuliaAI/MLJ.jl/docs/src/composing_models.md

 > **What's going on here?** MLJ's machine interface is built atop a more primitive *[model](simple_user_defined_models.md)* interface, implemented for each algorithm.
 Each supervised model type (eg, `RidgeRegressor`) requires model `fit` and `predict` methods, which are called by the corresponding *machine* `fit!` and `predict` methods.
 We don't need to define a  model `predict` method here because MLJ provides a fallback which simply calls the `predict` on the learning network machine created in the `fit` method.

+#### A composite model coupling component model hyper-parameters

 We now give a more complicated example of a composite model which exposes some parameters used in the network that are not simply component models.
-The model combines a clustering model (e.g., `KMeans()`) for dimension reduction with ridge regression, but has the following "coupling" of the hyper parameters: The ridge regularization depends on the number of clusters used (less regularization for a greater number of clusters) and a user-specified "coupling" coefficient `K`.
+The model combines a clustering model (e.g., `KMeans()`) for dimension reduction with ridge regression, but has the following "coupling" of the hyper parameters: The ridge regularization depends on the number of clusters used (with less regularization for a greater number of clusters) and a user-specified "coupling" coefficient `K`.